websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-navigation/using-navigation-menus.md

 # Using Navigation Menus

 You can create _Navigation Menus_ to group desired pages.
-For example, a navigation menu can contains all child pages of a given page.
+For example, a navigation menu can contain all child pages of a given page.
 You can display the menu using the navigation menu widget on the parent page, and you've created a mini-site containing only relevant information.

 ## Creating Navigation Menus